Simple API Integration

 Database Connection Pool Optimization

-When APIs interact with databases, connection pool management becomes critical:
+When APIs work collectively with databases, connection pool administration becomes something important:

 python